tawebbcn/bcn-webdev-checklists/labs/m2/lab-express-basic-auth.md

   - Implement Login and signup
   - Use bcrypt to encrypt the passwords
   - Add protected routes
+  - Bonus iterations do not add much value at this time

 ## What they do in the exercise:
   - I1: Sign up